keverw/HTTPRequest/readme.md

 * `QUERY` - `string` or `object` - appends to the end of the `url`.
 * `DATA` - `'POST'` or `'PUT'` data `string` or `object`
-* `CONTENT_TYPE` - the requested content type.
+* `DATATYPE` - the expected content type.
 See content type section for more details.
 The value of this isn't case sensitive.

 ##serverside only options##
 * `USERAGENT` - string - Write your own [user agent](http://en.wikipedia.org/wiki/User_agent), default is `node.js`.
 Setting this ONLY works on the server.